novnc/noVNC/README.md

      events may arrive out of order.
 In order to compensate for this the client asks the proxy (using the initial query string) to add sequence numbers to each packet.

+To encrypt the traffic using the WebSocket 'wss://' URI scheme you need to generate a certificate for the proxy to load.
+You can generate a self-signed certificate using openssl.
+The common name should be the hostname of the server where the proxy will be running:

+    `openssl req -new -x509 -days 365 -nodes -out self.pem -keyout self.pem`

 Usage